Ohi-Rail Corporation: History

 Ohi-Rail Corporation traces its roots back to the predecessors of the New York Central System, who built the railroad to tap into the vast coal resources found in southeastern Ohio.

 The 34-mile line stretches south from the City of Minerva through the counties of Carroll, Harrison and Jefferson to Hopedale in southeastern Ohio.
 Along with the 3.8-mile Wolf Run Branch, this railroad, commonly known as the "Piney Fork Line," cut a path through this coal-rich region of Ohio.

 The rail line thrived by transporting coal well into the late 1960s.
 With the last two mines ceasing regular operations in the late 1970s, Penn Central moved to abandon and remove the track.
 Looking to preserve the line, the Ohio Department of Transportation’s Division of Rail Transportation Development purchased the Piney Fork Line and its associated track in July 1982 and began looking for an operator.

-Ohi-Rail Corporation, a group of rail investors led by Teresa Schiappa stepped forward and signed an agreement with the ORDC to operate and preserve the Piney Fork Line.
+Ohi-Rail Corporation, a group of rail investors led by Orlando Guy and Teresa Schiappa stepped forward and signed an agreement with the ORDC to operate and preserve the Piney Fork Line.
 Ohi-Rail stepped up again in 1993 when Conrail decided to abandon Ohi-Rail's northern connection in Minerva.
 Ohi-Rail not only purchased the threatened line from Conrail, but also the additional track from Bayard into Minerva, including the Minerva Yard.
 In 2002, Ohi-Rail named Richard Delatore as Vice President.

 With little traffic being generated on the railroad, Ohi-Rail made a living storing rail cars in the Minerva Yard until rumors of a new natural resource boom began circulating around the communities the railroad served.